Duke-Translational-Bioinformatics/reproducible-research-anecdotes/coding_practices/README.md

 The Crawford pipeline had several modules in the form of individual control scripts:

 bwa: expected fastq files to be in in /data/cell_line/protocol/replicate/raw.
-Produced bam files produced by aligning raw files to the sex specific $build genome in /data/cell_line/protocol/replicate/bwa_$build
+Produced bam files by aligning raw files to the sex specific $build genome in /data/cell_line/protocol/replicate/bwa_$build

 initial_peaks: expected to find bam files in /data/cell_line/protocol/replicate/bwa_$build, produced output